 Students registered for fewer than 12 units (except for graduate students taking 9 units/term) are ineligible for the Kaiser Permanente HMO student health plan.
 However, other options do exist.

 Students are encouraged to see what options are available on the insurance marketplace.
 Financial assistance may be available.
 Students who prefer not to go through the marketplace can contact Wells Fargo Insurance Services at 888.717.1100 for more information about an individual plan.

 For Kaiser Permanente Individuals and Family plans, please go to the Kaiser website or call 800.488.3590.

-All degree-seeking students who are registered at 12 or more units per semester (9 units per term for the Graduate Program in Visual and Critical Studies (VCS) students) are automatically enrolled in the Kaiser Permanente HMO Student Health Insurance Plan.
+All degree-seeking students who are registered at 12 or more units per semester (9 units per term for all graduate students) are automatically enrolled in the Kaiser Permanente HMO Student Health Insurance Plan.